Superbition/Celestte-Docs/docs/using_polyel/middleware.md

 php polyel middleware:create LogRequestMiddleware
 ```

 You can use `middleware create` to define a new Middleware and this command will create a new class for you and place it in the appropriate directory for you, created from the default Middleware definition.

-All Middleware is stored in `/app/Middleware/`.
+All Middleware is located in `app\Http\Middleware`.

 ## Before and After Middleware